Neurodevelopmental services for employers

 Isolation or exclusion

-When managers and colleagues don’t understand or accommodate neurodiversity, neurodivergent workers may feel like outsiders, causing them to disengage with work and their team.
+When managers and colleagues don’t understand or accommodate neurodiversity in the workplace, neurodivergent workers may feel like outsiders, causing them to disengage with work and their team.
 Communication styles that rely on non-literal language or unspoken etiquette significantly adds to the daily cognitive load, leaving neurodivergent employees feeling exhausted.

 Absenteeism and presenteeism